AI4Bharat/CTQScorer/README.md

 Adding `--xglm` the model uses xglm for computing perplexity features else it uses bloom model.

 ### 1.3 Ranking format
-The rankings based on each feature is stored in json files as below for each language tranlation direction.
+The rankings based on each feature are stored in JSON files for each language translation direction.
 ```
 rankings_bm25
 ├── recommendations_europarl_flores_deu_Latn_eng_Latn.json